joelkoz/omni-schema/README.md

 -------------------------

 OmniSchema supports the ability for a field in a schema to have a data type that is actually another schema.
-This allows the database plugins to do the equivalent of *relational joins*.
+This allows you to describe objects that have properties that are other objects, and/or describe to the database plugins that you want to store and retrieve the data doing the equivalent of a *relational join*.
 The simplest way to specify this relationship is to use one schema as the "type" field of another, like this:

 ```javascript